akdataai/migrate-java-db-to-azure/step-04-migrate-application-to-azure/README.md

     * Save the edit

-* Amend the Azure Postgres datasource parameters within the ".scripts/3A-postgresql/postgresql-datasource-commands.cli" file
+* Amend the Azure Postgres datasource parameters within the ".scripts/3A-postgresql/postgresql-datasource-commands.cli" file Here update the "connection-url" within the "data-source" section to use a JDBC connection string that is defined in our environment variables (POSTGRES_CONNECTION_URL).

-So it is a valid JDBC connection string to authenticate with Azure Database for PostgreSQL Flexible Server

   * Edit the postgresql-datasource-commands.cli file

 	```bash